 Work on PCB’s ₹17 cr parking facility grinds to halt due to fund shortage

-PUNE: The Pune Cantonment Board’s (PCB’s) ₹17 crore robotic, multilevel car parking facility being set up at East street has hit a roadblock due to paucity of funds.
+PUNE: The Pune Cantonment Board’s (PCB) Rs17 crore robotic, multilevel car parking facility being set up at East street has hit a roadblock due to paucity of funds.

 However, the project has ground to a halt owing to non-receipt of GST funds from the state government for the past three years.
 While the parking facility was initially proposed in 2016, the PCB administration in 2019 had available reserve funds that could pay salaries for only three months.
 With neither the state nor the central government taking up the cause of the PCB GST, the financial position of the board has been dwindling every day.